art-media-platform/H3net/H3Lib/Documentation/H3Lib.md

 Resolution 0 base cell lookup table for each face.

- Given the face number and a resolution 0 ijk+ coordinate in that face's face-centered ijk coordinate system, gives the base cell located at that coordinate and the number of 60 ccw rotations to rotate into that base cell's orientation.
+ Given the face number and a resolution 0 ijk+ coordinate in that face's face-centered ijk coordinate syste, gives the base cell located at that coordinate and the number of 60 ccw rotations to rotate into that base cell's orientation.